Search: 273 results

 Verse ConceptsGatesGovernorsHigh Places

-He kept the horses that the kings of Judah had dedicated to the sun from coming to the temple of Yawheh at the side room of Nathan-Melech the eunuch, which [was] in the court; and the chariots of the sun he burned with fire.
+And he abolished the horses that the kings of Judah had appointed to the sun at the entrance of the house of Jehovah, by the chamber of Nathan-melech the chamberlain, which was in the suburbs, and burned the chariots of the sun, with fire.

 Verse ConceptsChamberlainsBurning Idolatrous ThingsAbandoning IdolsPrivate Rooms